Azure-Samples/contoso-chat/docs/workshop/docs/03-Workshop-Build/04-ideation.md

 # 4️⃣ | Ideate With Prompty

+!!! success "Let's Review where we are right now"

+    We still have these 5 tabs open.

+    1. Github Repo - starting tab 1️⃣
+    1. GitHub Codespaces 2️⃣
+    1. Azure Portal 3️⃣
+    1. Azure AI Studio 4️⃣
+    1. Azure Container Apps 5️⃣

+    We also have a fully-provisioned Azure infrastructure (backend), successfully deployed the first version of our application - and tested it manually, with a single input.

+_Now it's time to understand how that application was developed - and specifically, understand how we can go from "prompt to prototype" in the **Ideation** phase of our developer workflow_.

 ??? danger "Step 1: Create a New Prompty"

     - create an empty folder in root of repo (e.g., `sandbox`)